mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 ## Were trade-ins a dumb idea?

-Every time TinyPilot releases a new hardware version, I get requests from customers asking if they can trade in their old devices for the newest model.
+Every time TinyPilot releases a new hardware version, customers ask if they can trade in their old devices for the newest model.
 In the past, I've told them we don't have a process for trade-ins, but I'll offer a generous discount on the new version.

 This year, TinyPilot's primary constraint is the [availability of Raspberry Pis](/retrospectives/2023/01/#losing-450k-in-a-single-email).
-Because of that, I'm trying to maximize the amount we can earn from our finite supply of Pis.
+Because of that, I'm trying to maximize the amount TinyPilot can earn from our limited supply of Pis.

 Instead of offering customers a discount on new devices, I had the brilliant idea of offering trade-ins.
 The customer would send their device to us, we'd recycle as many parts as possible to convert it to a Voyager 2a, then send it back.
-Every TinyPilot product has always used the same model of Raspberry Pi, so we'd reward loyal customers without using up any new Pis.
+Every TinyPilot product has used the same model of Raspberry Pi, so we'd reward loyal customers without using up any new Pis.

-I thought trade-ins would be simple.
+The trade-in process turned out to be more complicated and labor-intensive than I expected.

-In reality, the trade-in process was complicated and labor-intensive.
-A lot of customers rely on their TinyPilots for day-to-day work, so they didn't want to send in their device without a replacement on-hand.
+A lot of customers rely on their TinyPilots for day-to-day work, so they didn't want to send in their device without a replacement in-hand.
 In those cases, we sold them a Voyager 2a made from refurbished parts, then gave them a partial refund when we received their trade-in.

 And then there were customers who had multiple TinyPilot devices and needed all of them online.
 So, we'd send them a refurbished device, they'd send back a legacy device, we'd convert that to the newest version, send it back to them, then they'd send their next device, then repeat until we'd replaced all their devices.
 Some customers had four devices we replaced this way.